CraigClem/project2/README.md

 ​
 ## Approach

 This was our first project using React, querying API's and working on a project as a pair.
 After reviewing various public API's we found a Punk Beer API and felt that there was a good amount of accessible data that we could use to build a small app in 48hrs.
+As this was the first time coding a project with another person and only having 48hrs, we used VS Code's Live Share Extension so that we could work on the same project at the same time, helping one another and without having the worry about version control.

 ## The App

 The app is made up of six components:

 ## Home
-This page displays the Brew Dog Logo which when clicked forwards the user to the Beer Index page using { Link } from React-router-dom
+This page displays the Brew Dog Logo which when clicked forwards the user to the Beer Index page using { Link } from React-router-dom.

 ```js